zachwhaley/zachwhaley.github.io/_posts/2017-01-19-solarized+tmux+ls+boldtext.md

 !["Bright" blue](http://i.imgur.com/FqQwFpK.png)

-This is because `ls` uses ["bright"](https://en.wikipedia.org/wiki/ANSI_escape_code#Colors) colors for directories and certain files, but Solarized has overriden these "bright" colors with its base colors.
+This is because `ls` uses ["bright"](https://en.wikipedia.org/wiki/ANSI_escape_code#Colors) colors for directories and certain files, but Solarized has overridden these "bright" colors with its base colors.

 But I don't want "bright" colors, I want **bold** text.
 So I spent some time googling and hacking on config files, and I eventually got what I wanted!  `ls` to print colored